riboflavin/test-framer-sync/alternatives/fathom-alternatives.md

 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
+**Pros of Fathom:**
-* Top-notch accuracy in transcripts, even with multiple speakers.
+- Top-notch accuracy in transcripts, even with multiple speakers.
-* Quick, high-quality summaries that capture key points and decisions.
+- Quick, high-quality summaries that capture key points and decisions.

-* Free unlimited usage for core features.
-* Supports many languages, with better results for non-English than competitors.
+**Cons of Fathom:**

-* Historically Zoom-only, new support for other platforms is recent and in beta.
+- Historically Zoom-only, new support for other platforms is recent and in beta.
-* Some duplicate note issues if multiple team members use it simultaneously on a call.
+- Some duplicate note issues if multiple team members use it simultaneously on a call.

-* Lacks a bit in live collaboration, mainly focused on post-meeting output.
-* Advanced features like custom integrations or extended analytics require paid plan.
 | Attribute               | Fathom               |
 |-------------------------|----------------------|
 | Free Plan               | ✅ Unlimited         |